hpcleuven/Best-practices-for-R-on-HPC/examples/julia-set/README.md

    loops to iterate over the points.
 1. `julia_double_loops_column_major.R`: R functions that generate the Julia set using two loops to iterate over the points, in column major access pattern.
+1. `julia_foreach.R`: R functions that generate the Julia set using the `foreach` package over the outer loop.
+1. `julia_foreach_parallel.R`: R functions that generate the Julia set using the `foreach` package over the outer loop in parallel.
 1. `julia.R`: R script that generates the Julia set for a given complex number `c` using a given implementation.
 1. `check.sh`: bash script that checks the output of the different